ivangfr/springboot-keycloak-openldap/README.md

 It will return:
 ```
-Code: 200
+HTTP/1.1 200
-Response Body: service-account-simple-service, it is private.
+service-account-simple-service, it is private.
 ```

 ## Test using Swagger